medaliyed/nodejs-assignment-master/README.md

  * Adding a README file for repo is mandatory and README should have steps to run code.
  * Only Javascript code will checked in code review.
 We are not concern about HTML styling.
  * You have to submit assignment within 3 days after you receive email for assignment.

+## How to run it?
+run these on cmd in the folder where package.json is located:

+1. npm install

+2. node app.js